MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/omni-channel-payments.md

 [!include [banner](../includes/banner.md)]

-This topic provides an overview of omni-channel payments in Microsoft Dynamics 365 for Retail.
+This topic provides an overview of omni-channel payments in Dynamics 365 Retail.
 It includes a comprehensive list of supported scenarios, information about functionality, setup, and troubleshooting, and descriptions of some typical issues.

 ## Key terms